mmxmb/in-stock-notifier/README.md

 ![in-stock-notifier architecture](./assets/arch.png)

 in-stock-notifier is an AWS Lambda function that functions as a cron job that gets invoked every 10 minutes.
 A DynamoDB table is used to track whether a notification has already been sent for a product.
-If the product appears to be in stock and a notification has not been already sent, SES is used to send it; then the item in the table is updated to reflect that.
+If the product appears to be in stock and a notification has not been already sent, SES is used to send it; then the the table is updated to reflect that.

-On each function invokation, a [products.csv](./in_stock_notifier/products.csv).

-The table gets populated only when the notification is
+The table gets populated only when a product appears to be in stock.

 ## Local Development

 A local lambda function (inside a Docker container) can be used for development.

-* `make invoke-dev` - invoke the local lambda function and use local instance of DynamoDB (see [Local DynamoDB](#local-dynamodb).
+* `make invoke-dev` - invoke the local lambda function and use local instance of DynamoDB (see [Local DynamoDB](#local-dynamodb)).
 SES is not used but you will see in the logs if an email would have been sent.
 * `make invoke-prod` - invoke the local lambda function and use the production instance of DynamoDB.
 SES will be used to send an actual email notification.
 * `make deploy` - deploy the lambda function.
 The end result is identical to what you would see with `make invoke-prod` but the function will be executed by AWS, not local machine, every 10 minutes.